 Depending on your operating conditions, a proper cooling pad can extend the lifespan of your laptop over time and improve performance under max load by helping to aid in the cooling of your internal hardware to safe operating levels and avoid the performance bottlenecks caused by thermal throttling.

-What To Consider When Shopping For Laptop Cooling Pads
+What To Consider When Choosing A Pad

 For some of you, the market behind laptop cooling pads can be overly confusing and you aren't sure which aspects you need to keep in mind before buying.
 This can be intimidating and keep you from actually going through with the purchase.